kookaburracodes/kookaburra-docs/docs/index.md

     your-github-repo/
-        kookaburra.py      # The main file containing your Langchain llm requirements.txt   # Coming soon!
-Kookaburra does not support custom
+        kookaburra.py      # The main file containing your Langchain llm
-                           # package installs yet!
-Support for requirements
-                           # and pyproject files are coming soon.

 The only required file is `kookaburra.py`, which is where your Langchain project will run from.
 All you need to implement is the `get_llm()` function, as shown below